mrkjankowski/OpenFoam/SP.md

 ● Width: 20m
 ● hight: 20m

-It has been meshed in the free "Gmsh" program that supports the mesh implementation into OpenFoam with function "gmshToFoam FileName"
+It has been meshed in the free "Gmsh" program that supports the mesh implementation into OpenFoam with function "gmshToFoam MeshName"

 The first value tested will be 5.14 m/s (10 knots) and second will be 2.14 m/s (~4 knots).
 No additional forces, velocity’s, or pressure points will be configures over the model, the only goal of the case it’s to determine the flow path over the submarine surface.